 “This project is about beginning a mutually beneficial process of learning from each other and exploring our joint resources that can be brought to bear in strengthening relationships, like marriages and parenting, for the next generations in central and eastern Europe,” he says.

-The M.A. in Marriage and Family Therapy program at Wheaton College seeks to form therapists who are clinically skilled and who integrate their personhood as followers of Christ in their professional and personal lives; who value interpersonal justice and the diversity of clients and client systems; and who work toward the goal of healthy and whole relationships, giving specific attention to those on the margin of society and those who are underserved.
-For more information, visit wheaton.edu/mft.
+The M.A. in Marriage and Family Therapy program at Wheaton College seeks to form therapists who are clinically skilled; who integrate their personhood as followers of Christ in their professional and personal lives; who value interpersonal justice and the diversity of clients and client systems; and who work toward the goal of healthy and whole relationships, giving specific attention to those on the margin of society and those who are underserved.
+Find out more information about this master's program.